caeareva/NNSP/README.md

 ## Neural Networks from Scratch in Python (NNSP)

 Repository describes the conceps learned from NNSP by Harrison Kinsley and Daniel Kukieła.
-The final deep learning projects are provided to be run in both command line and in Jupyter Notebook.
+The final deep learning projects are provided to be run in both command line and Jupyter Notebook.
 Three deep learning models are included, a NNSP classifier model, a regression model and an prediction/inference model.